William III of England: Parliament and faction

 Although the Whigs were William's strongest supporters, he initially favoured a policy of balance between the Whigs and Tories.
-The Marquess of Halifax, a man known for his ability to chart a moderate political course, gained William's confidence early in his reign.
+George Savile, 1st Marquess of Halifax, a man known for his ability to chart a moderate political course, gained William's confidence early in his reign.
 The Whigs, a majority in Parliament, had expected to dominate the government, and were disappointed that William denied them this chance.
 This "balanced" approach to governance did not last beyond 1690, as the conflicting factions made it impossible for the government to pursue effective policy, and William called for new elections early that year.

-After the Parliamentary elections of 1690, William began to favour the Tories, led by Danby and Nottingham.
-While the Tories favoured preserving the king's prerogatives, William found them unaccommodating when he asked Parliament to support his continuing war with France.
+After the Parliamentary elections of 1690, William began to favour the Tories, led by Thomas Osborne, 1st Earl of Danby and Daniel Finch, 2nd Earl of Nottingham.
+While the Tories favoured preserving the King's prerogatives, William found them unaccommodating when he asked Parliament to support his continuing war with France.
 As a result, William began to prefer the Whig faction known as the Junto.
 The Whig government was responsible for the creation of the Bank of England following the example of the Bank of Amsterdam.
 William's decision to grant the Royal Charter in 1694 to the Bank of England, a private institution owned by bankers, is his most relevant economic legacy.
-It laid the financial foundation of the English take-over of the central role of the Dutch Republic and Bank of Amsterdam in global commerce in the 18th century.
+It laid the financial foundation of the English takeover of the central role of the Dutch Republic and Bank of Amsterdam in global commerce in the 18th century.

 William dissolved Parliament in 1695, and the new Parliament that assembled that year was led by the Whigs.
-There was a considerable surge in support for William following the exposure of a Jacobite plan to assassinate him in 1696.
-Parliament passed a bill of attainder against the ringleader, John Fenwick, and he was beheaded in 1697.
+The following year Parliament passed a colonial trade bill.